KealJones/reactor/README.md

 ## Acknowledgments

 These projects are the true OG's of React in dart.
 Reactor would not exist without them.
-They have been strong insperation points and togeather, Reactor and these projects, will continue to grow to make the community even stronger.
+They have been strong inspiration points and together, Reactor and these projects, will continue to grow to make the react in dart community even stronger.

 * [OverReact](https://github.com/workiva/over_react)
 * [react-dart](https://github.com/cleandart/react-dart)